-- Core File is a single file containing commonly used data elements (e.g., age, expected primary payer, discharge status, ICD-10-CM/PCS codes, total charges). - o This file is available in all years of the KID. - The HCUP unique record identifier (RECNUM) provides the linkage between the discharge-level files. - Severity File is a single file containing additional data elements to aid in identifying the severity of the condition for a specific discharge. - This file is available beginning with the 2003 KID. - Diagnosis and Procedure Groups File is a single file containing additional information on the ICD-10-CM diagnoses and ICD-10-PCS procedures that is created by the Agency for Healthcare Research and Quality (AHRQ) software tools. - This file is available beginning with the 2006 KID. - For data years 2016, this file was not available in the KID.
-Data elements derived from the ICD-10-CM/PCS AHRQ software tools were not included in the KID because they were still in development and testing. - Beginning with data year 2019, this file is available in the KID and includes data elements derived from the Clinical Classifications Software Refined
+- Core File is a single discharge-level file containing commonly used data elements (e.g., age, expected primary payer, discharge status, ICD-10-CM/PCS codes, total charges). - This file is available in all years of the KID. - The file is sorted by the KID hospital identifier (HOSP_KID) and the HCUP unique record identifier (RECNUM).
+These two variables provide the linkage between the different discharge-level files. - Severity File is a single discharge-level file containing additional data elements to aid in identifying the severity of the condition for a specific discharge. - This file is available beginning with the 2003 KID. - The file is sorted by the KID hospital identifier (HOSP_KID) and the HCUP unique record identifier (RECNUM). - Diagnosis and Procedure Groups File is a single discharge-level file containing additional information based on the ICD-10-CM diagnoses and ICD-10-PCS procedures that is created by the Agency for Healthcare Research and Quality (AHRQ) software tools. - o This file is available beginning with the 2006 KID.

-(CCSR) for ICD-10-CM diagnoses, the CCSR for ICD-10-PCS procedures, and Procedure Classes Refined for ICD-10-CM.
+- For data years 2016, this file was not available in the KID.
+Data elements derived from the ICD-10-CM/PCS AHRQ software tools were not included in the KID because they were still in development and testing. - Beginning with data year 2019, this file is available in the KID and includes data elements derived from the Clinical Classifications Software Refined (CCSR) for ICD-10-CM diagnoses, the CCSR for ICD-10-PCS procedures, and Procedure Classes Refined for ICD-10-CM. - The file is sorted by the KID hospital identifier (HOSP_KID) and the HCUP unique record identifier (RECNUM).
+These two variables provide the linkage between the different discharge-level files.